slint-ui/slint/docs/langref/src/concepts/layouting.md

 The GridLayout lays the element in a grid.
 Each element gains the properties `row`, `col`, `rowspan`, and `colspan`.
 One can either use a `Row` sub-element, or set the `row` property explicitly.
-These properties must be statically known at compile time, so it is not possible to use arithmetic or depends on properties.
-As of now, the use of `for` or `if` is not allowed in a grid layout.
+These properties must be statically known at compile time, so it's impossible to use arithmetic or depend on properties.
+As of now, the use of `for` or `if` isn't allowed in a grid layout.

 This example use the `Row` element